Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 It’s a destination of stunning natural beauty, with fantastic beaches.
 And it is also home to one of Greece’s most striking and lesser-known waterfalls, Fonias.

-The first and biggest waterfall you will come across in the area is about 20 meters high and has crystal-clear waters.
-Other smaller but not less pretty waterfalls dot the site, which becomes visible as you go through the hiking path.
+The first and biggest waterfall you will come across in the area is about 20 meters high and has crystal clear waters.
+Other smaller but not less pretty waterfalls dot the site, which become visible as you go through the hiking path.

 Located in the Halkidiki region, in the area known as Kipouristra, the River Mavrolaka gives shape to the Agia Varvara waterfalls, only eight kilometers from the village of Olympiada.

-In the area, trekkers will find two impressive waterfalls, a small one that can be spotted from the top of the creek and a bigger and more imposing one a few minutes further down the road.
+Trekkers will find two impressive waterfalls in the area: a small one that can be spotted from the top of the creek and a bigger, more imposing one a few minutes further down the road.

 Palaiokarya Bridge and Waterfall Greece - Greece Waterfalls